-13 Reasons Why creates a great claim throughout the story that suicide not only affects the deceased but affects everybody that person knew.
-If you haven’t seen the show or read the novel by Jay Asher, the premise of the show is that a girl, Hannah Baker, commits suicide and along with the headlines of her death, she also leaves behind thirteen tapes to all the people who impacted the months before her death.
-Each tape was dedicated to a specific person who did something that affected her whether it was of harassment, sexual assault, or a backstabbing friend.
-One by one, as each of the thirteen teens/adults listened to the tapes, talk of Hannah’s suicide insinuates into the school through rumors and gossip.
-Soon enough, the whole town is haunted by Hannah Baker and the tapes that succeeded her.
+13 Reasons Why’s claim is that suicide not only affects the deceased, but also everybody that person knew.
+In the show, a girl, Hannah Baker, commits suicide and leaves behind thirteen tapes to the people who impacted the months before her death.
+Each tape was dedicated to a specific person who affected her, whether it was by harassment, sexual assault, or backstabbing.
+As each of the thirteen people listens to the tapes, Hannah’s suicide spreads through the school until the town is haunted by her and her tapes.

-Did this show change anybody?
-Did it change anybody instead of just making them feel worse?
-I don’t think this changed anyone’s perspective on what they would’ve done in real life if they saw a friend who wanted to commit suicide.
-I don’t blame the show or the book, it’s an incredibly hard question to answer because at the end of the day, how much can one person really do?
-A person or a community can provide resources and emotional support for a person, but it can only help if someone is able, ready, and wants to be helped.
-A person who does not want to be helped cannot be helped until they find it within themselves to accept it.
-That is an aspect of the show that was not touched upon; Hannah Baker had support from Clay, her parents, and her peers (of course, not all of them).
-However, Hannah Baker didn’t know what to do, she turned to people who couldn’t help her and in the end, felt as if she had run out of options.
-There is more to the story than people who did Hannah Baker wrong, there is more to Hannah Baker than this suicide which is the only thing she is remembered for.
-She had a life in and outside of that town that is not expressed in the show and if people could have seen that side of her, the show would have a more meaningful impression on its viewers in terms of what leads to suicide because bullying is an accompaniment to the cause of suicide, not the cause itself.
+I don’t think this show changed anyone’s perspective on what they would do if their friend wanted to commit suicide.
+I don’t blame the show or the book: it’s a hard situation.
+At the end of the day, how much can one person do?
+Resources and emotional support can only help if someone wants to be helped.
+This was not touched upon in the show.
+Hannah Baker had support from Clay, her parents, and some of her peers, but she still turned to people who couldn’t help her and eventually felt as if she had run out of options.
+There is more to the story than people who did Hannah Baker wrong, and there is more to Hannah Baker than her suicide.
+If people could have seen other sides of her, the show would have a more meaningful impression on its viewers in terms of what leads to suicide.

-This show doesn’t sugarcoat anything and that’s why I think it’s important to watch, it’s hard to watch that’s for sure, it’s intense and heartbreaking, but just because it may be a theatrical version of our reality, doesn’t mean it’s wrong.
-Facing the backlash and caution that this show does, it won’t stop viewers from watching it.
-Critics will watch it to follow up on their claims from the first season, parents will watch it, teens will watch it, your friends and my friends will all watch it.
-Whether we like the show or not, it’s a phenomenon, not one show has shown suicide and the effects of it as this show has.
-It may not have done it in the best or most meaningful way, but the point was to get a message across not to have it clean-cut and served to you on a silver platter.
-The purpose of 13 Reasons Why was to make an impact on a nation and it did just that.
+This show doesn’t sugarcoat, and that’s why I think it’s important to watch.
+It’s intense and heartbreaking, but just because it may be a theatrical version of our reality doesn’t mean it’s wrong.
+Whether we like the show or not, it’s a phenomenon.
+Not one show has shown suicide and the effects of it as this one has.
+It may not have done it in the best or most meaningful way, but the purpose of 13 Reasons Why was to make an impact on a nation, and it did just that.